 Several Course title changes and curriculum changes are being made to bring course in line with current industry terminology and have been submitted in Curricunet.
-Curriculum development is underway to provide ICD-10 Coding as a full course by Federal deadline date of October 1, 2014 and will be offered in SP14.
+Curriculum development is underway to provide ICD-10 Coding as a full course by Federal deadline date of October 1, 2014 and is being offered in SP14.
 Medisoft software meets the request of electronic medical (health) records training for EPIC and other electronic programs.
-CALHIPSO in partnership with NextGen is providing a pilot online EHR workshop for our students.